A Conservation Milestone

 How can I access the site when the road is closed?

 If you want to join us and you live nearby, it’s best to walk.
 If you need to get there by car, park in the southeast section of Woodland Cemetery, near the North Lincoln Street gate.
-When North Lincoln Street is closed to traffic, you’ll need to access the cemetery via the Beaver Street or Greenlawn entrances.
+When North Lincoln Street is closed to traffic, you’ll need to access the cemetery via the Beaver Street entrance.
 All other cemetery entrances will be gated.
 Drive carefully through the cemetery after dark, as frogs may be hopping on through!

 What about other crossing sites?